fcoterroba/Advice_Me/README.md

 ## How can I contribute?

-You have submit your quotes **in English** through making a pull request, editing the `background.js` file and add your quote. **Please** add your quote in the last line.
+You have to submit your quotes **in English** through making a pull request.
+You have to add your quote in the `background.js` file. **Please** add your quote in the last line.

 If you don't know about Git, you can make an issue too.